samueleastdev/videojs-linear-tv-prototype/README.md

 # videojs-linear-tv-prototype

-Prototyping a linear TV flow with video js based on current time with moment js
+Prototyping a linear TV flow with video js based on current time with moment

 ## Table of Contents